fishberg/bwsi-dashboard/index.md

 ---
 layout: default
 ---
+# Congratulations to our BWSI class of 2020!
+What a great final event!
-# Welcome students to BWSI 2020 (our 5th year)!
+# Welcome students to BWSI class of 2021!
+The 2021 course are not open yet, but
 ![BWSI](./assets/img/logo-full.png)

 # Frequently Asked Questions (FAQ) re.
 Beaver Works Summer Institute

 Note: BWSI is managed with just a few people, *PLEASE* make every effort to read or *search for your keyword/question* on this FAQ and to find the answers prior to emailing staff bwsi-admin@mit.edu

-COVID-19, BWSI and MIT Policy Update [here](https://beaverworks.ll.mit.edu/CMS/bw/COVID19)
-# The deadline for summer enrollment applications has past.
-We are busy preparing for the 7 courses that we will be offering through synchronous lectures and team based labs that will be run as virtual meetings and presentations from July 6-July 31.
-The courses are free and are currently being planned to run from 10am to 6pm EDT.

-# New for 2020, we are keeping our online courses open for independent study, students can also follow along as we post seminars and lectures on our [YouTube channel](https://www.youtube.com/channel/UCZ6aVlpRXxU7uR4NBRAYvzQ?sub_confirmation=1) #
+# We have not yet opened the online course registration for 2021.
+At this time, we do not know if we will be offering in-person, virtual or both, but we will be providing a program in 2021!
+We expect that the July synchronous program will start on July 5, 2021.

+## The information below was for the 2020 cohort, and links may be out of date until we are ready to start the 2021 program.

 # Virtual Courses for 2020